 Volunteers are needed on the Marion Business Association Events Committee to help with planning and staffing these events.

-Please contact Lou Godfrey with the Marion Business Association at 828-652-2215 or email@example.com if you are interested in helping with the Events Committee or with particular events.
+Please contact Freddie Killough with the Marion Business Association at 828-652-2215 or email@example.com if you are interested in helping with the Events Committee or with particular events.

 The City conducts an Annual Open House of City facilities for all 3rd Grade students in McDowell County, usually in April or May.
 Volunteers are needed to ride buses and to help with the event during the day.

-Please contact Administrative Assistant Debi Sherlin at City Hall at 828-652-3551 or firstname.lastname@example.org if you are interested in helping with the City Open House.
+Please contact Landdis Hollifield, Executive Assistant to the City Manager/Public Information Officer, at City Hall at 828-652-3551 or firstname.lastname@example.org if you are interested in helping with the City Open House.

 Each Spring, the City works with Keep McDowell County Beautiful and other organizations on litter collection and other clean-up projects in the community.
 Projects include a downtown clean-up day, a Lake James litter sweep and other projects.

-Please contact Freddie Killough with the Marion Business Aassociation at 828-652-2215 or email@example.com or Gloria Burrow with the McDowell County Volunteer Center and Keep McDowell County Beautiful at 828-652-7121 if you are interested in helping with the Litter Sweep.
+Please contact Freddie Killough with the Marion Business Association at 828-652-2215 or email@example.com or the McDowell County Volunteer Center and Keep McDowell County Beautiful at 828-652-7121 if you are interested in helping with the Litter Sweep.